SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 - AWS: AppFlow, EventBridge, Step Functions

-Success Story: European B2B Distributor
+Success Story: Spanish B2B Retail Distributor

 The Context